-BackSlash Linux is a relatively new and unknown entrant to the Linux distribution world.
+BackSlash Linux may not be a well-known entrant to the Linux distribution world.
 If looks are the most important thing for you, BackSlash Linux does a marvelous job of imitating the looks of macOS.

 It also provides icons similar to macOS.
 You can maybe even consider it a Linux clone of macOS.